-The flow meter that measures the volume of cooling tower wastewater discharged to the sanitary sewer was calibrated in July 2022 and again in August 2023.
+The flow meter that measures the volume of cooling tower wastewater discharged to the sanitary sewer was calibrated in August 2023 and again in August 2024.
 Flow meter readings are electronically recorded and stored by the same DDC used for the boiler blowdown flow data.
-On May 16, 2023 a panel migration and firmware update were completed on the digital controller used to log the cooling tower blowdown flow data.
+On May 16, 2023, a panel migration and firmware update were completed on the digital controller used to log the cooling tower blowdown flow data.

 Table 1 below provides a monthly average and peak flow summary for cooling tower wastewater discharges.
+Figure 2 depicts the cooling tower lift station discharge for the reporting period.